 An equal opportunity provides the means to attain the same level of performance or to enjoy benefits that are available to students without disabilities.

-Based upon the history of the disability, current documentation, and the nature of the request, the Disability Services staff will identify appropriate accommodations and services, which may include:
+Based upon the history of the disability, current documentation, and the nature of the request, the Disability and Access Resources staff will identify appropriate accommodations and services, which may include:

 - Adaptive Equipment – Eligible students may borrow a piece of equipment on a semester basis.

-- Assistive Technology – Disability Services maintains a variety of assistive technology to help students access materials in alternate format.
+- Assistive Technology – Disability and Access Resources maintains a variety of assistive technology to help students access materials in alternate format.
 Assistive technology computers are located at both the Klump Academic Center and the Madigan Library.

 - Classroom Seating – Eligible students with disabilities can request preferential front row seating and/or special chairs.